Working in Teams channels

 Article sections

 In Teams, you can create subchannels under teams besides the “General” channel.
 You can for example have conversations, hold online meetings and share files in channels.
-In the picture below, you can see one team’s all channels.

 Channel’s tabs